OgarOgarovic/kolla-builder/README.md

 The `builder` script is used to manage nodes with `ansible-playbook` .
 #### Deploying ARA records ansible server

-To deploy ARA server and start recording host ansible plays with ensure flag `ara_enable` in `globals.yml` is set to true and run:
+To deploy ARA server and start recording host ansible plays with ARA, ensure flag `ara_enable` in `user_config.yml` is set to true and run:

 ```bash
 ./builder ara user/local-aio.yml